 - Skin changes, particularly of the ankles or lower legs

-Treating Venous Insufficiency will often relieve the symptoms of RLS
+Treating venous insufficiency will often relieve the symptoms of restless legs syndrome

-Some patients who are diagnosed with CVI will also display symptoms consistent with RLS.
-In these cases, treating the underlying CVI will eliminate the Restless Legs symptoms.
-Several different office-based treatment modalities are available to treat Venous insufficiency.
+Some who are diagnosed with CVI will also display symptoms consistent with RLS.
+In these cases, treating the underlying CVI will eliminate the restless legs symptoms.
+Several different office-based treatment modalities are available to treat venous insufficiency.
+Treatment is covered by most insurances.

-Physicians at Center for Vein Restoration specialize in the diagnosis and treatment of Chronic Venous Insufficiency.
+Physicians at Center for Vein Restoration specialize in the diagnosis and treatment of chronic venous insufficiency.
 If you suffer from varicose veins, leg swelling, heaviness, or fatigue, you may have underlying CVI.
-If you also have symptoms consistent with RLS, treating the venous disease may alleviate those symptoms as well.
+If you also have symptoms consistent with RLS, treating the venous also alleviates those symptoms as well.

 Author: Lawrence Starin, MD, FACS

-Lead Physician at Center for Vein Restoration in Owings Mills.
+Lead Physician at Center for Vein Restoration in Washington, DC.

 Dr. Starin is board certified by the American Board of Surgery and a Fellow of the American College of Surgeons.
 He has consistently been honored by his peers by receiving “Top Doc” recognition in the Washingtonian and CheckBook magazines.